 - (7) Reflects earnings per common share assuming dilution after cumulative effect of changes in accounting principles.
 See Note (5) for a description of the changes in accounting principles.
 Earnings per common share assuming dilution for the year ended December 31, 1999 were \$6.64 before cumulative effect of such changes in accounting principles. - (8) For purposes of calculating this ratio, earnings consist of income before income taxes, minority interest, extraordinary charges and cumulative effect of a change in accounting principle plus interest expense (net of capitalized interest), the portion of rental expense representative of interest expense and amortization of previously capitalized interest.
 Fixed charges consist of interest expense and the portion of rental expense representative of interest expense. - (9) Includes operating data for CMI, but does not include operating data for Express's regional jet operations or turboprop operations. - (10) The number of scheduled miles flown by revenue passengers. - (11) The number of seats available for passengers multiplied by the number of scheduled miles those seats are flown. - (12) Revenue passenger miles divided by available seat miles. - (13) The percentage of seats that must be occupied by revenue passengers in order for the airline to break even on an income before income taxes basis, excluding nonrecurring charges, nonoperating items and other special items. - (14) Excludes a \$81 million fleet disposition/impairment loss in 1999, a \$122 million fleet disposition/impairment loss in 1998 and a \$128 million fleet disposition loss in 1996.
-See Notes (1), (2) and (3) for description of the charges. - (15) Passenger revenue divided by available seat miles. - (16) Operating expenses divided by available seat miles. - (17) The average revenue received for each mile a revenue passenger is carried. - (18) The sole assets of the Trust were convertible subordinated debentures.
-At December 31, 1998, the debentures had an aggregate principal amount of \$115 million, bore interest at the rate of 8 1/2% per annum and were to mature on December 1, 2020.
-In November and December 1998, approximately \$134 million of such securities were converted into 5,558,649 shares of Class B common stock, and in January 1999, the remainder of such securities were converted into 4,752,522 shares of Class B common stock.
+See Notes (1), (2) and (3) for description of the charges. - (15) Passenger revenue divided by available seat miles. - (16) Operating expenses divided by available seat miles. - (17) The average revenue received for each mile a revenue passenger is carried. - (18) In October 2000, we borrowed an additional \$316 million to purchase 18 existing aircraft that were previously financed through operating leases and to purchase one new Boeing aircraft.